spWang317/Flash_Fiction_Analysis/README.md

-# 📚 Computational Analysis of Flash Fiction: Data Pipeline
+# 📚 Computational Analysis of Flash Fiction

 This research investigates the narrative dynamics of Korean flash fiction through computational methods.
 The pipeline is designed to transform raw narrative texts into multi-dimensional signal trajectories (Surprisal, Coherence, and Semantic Shift) for structural analysis.